 One of the main causes of water retention lies in your diet.
 The more salt you consume, the more water your body will hold onto.
-Reducing the amount of salt in your diet can stop bloating from becoming a common problem.
+But please note: we’re talking about processed table salt, not nourishing, natural sea salt.
+So reducing the amount of table salt in your diet can stop bloating from becoming a common problem.

 2. Hormone Levels

-High hormone levels, including insulin, cortisone, estrogen and progesterone, can cause your body to hold onto excess water.
-These hormones effect the sodium levels in your body and can end up causing water retention.
+High hormone levels, including insulin, cortisol, estrogen and progesterone, can cause your body to hold on to excess water.
+These hormones affect the sodium levels in your body and, therefore, can end up causing water retention.
 Certain medications can also have this effect.

+Perhaps the most obvious culprit is inactivity.
 People who spend a lot of time in hospital beds or wheelchairs often experience water retention.
 Without regular movement, it becomes more difficult for your lymphatic system to drain excess fluid from your tissues.
-This can cause a blockage in your lymphatic system, which leads to bloating.
-To reduce water retention, get moving!
+This can cause a blockage in your drainage system, leading to bloating.
+So to reduce water retention, get moving!

-Here are four essential oils that reduce water retention and bloating in your legs:
+Plus, these four essential oils reduce water retention and bloating in your legs: